echohumm/memapi/README.md

   Contracts a block.
   **Errors:** `AllocError::ShrinkBiggerNewLayout` if new > old, or `AllocError::AllocFailed(layout)`.
 * `realloc` / `realloc_zeroed` / `realloc_filled` / `realloc_patterned`
-  Reallocate, growing or shrinking in one step.
+  Reallocate, growing, or shrinking in one step.
   **Errors:** See grow/shrink variants.

 ---